 DemocracyNext is collaborating with the European University Institute School of Transnational Governance to explore how the EU in particular could become genuinely democratic by implementing empowered deliberative institutions at its heart.

-The forthcoming paper "Towards an EU system of empowered Citizens’ Assemblies: Why, What, and How" (2023) by Carsten Berg, Claudia Chwalisz, Kalypso Nicolaidis, and Yves Sintomer will outline proposals for a permanent and empowered EU Citizens’ Assembly.
+The paper "Towards an EU system of empowered Citizens’ Assemblies: Why, What, and How" (2023) by Carsten Berg, Claudia Chwalisz, Kalypso Nicolaidis, and Yves Sintomer outlines proposals for a permanent and empowered EU Citizens’ Assembly.

 Kalypso Nicolaïdis, European University Institute